canada-ca/digital-playbook-guide-numerique/views-vues/automated-decision-automatise/en/automated-decision.md

   - {: .dpgn-automated-decision-level-ii} **Level II:** None
   - {: .dpgn-automated-decision-level-iii} **Level III:** Ensure that a contingency plans and/or backup systems are available should the Automated Decision System be unavailable.
   - {: .dpgn-automated-decision-level-iv} **Level IV:** Ensure that a contingency plans and/or backup systems are available should the Automated Decision System be unavailable.
-{: data-content-source-uri="{{ site.AutomatedDecisionSystems.DirectiveURL[ page.lang ] }}" .dpgn-automated-decision-deployment-operation .dpgn-automated-decision}
+{: data-content-source-uri="{{ site.AutomatedDecisionSystems.DirectiveURL[ page.lang ] }}" .lst-spcd .dpgn-automated-decision-deployment-operation .dpgn-automated-decision}
 <!-- markdownlint-enable MD034 -->
 <!-- markdownlint-enable MD032 -->